sanamjummani/Extractor_Alerts/README.md

    - Compare the scraped Bitcoin price with the target prices to determine if an alert needs to be triggered.

 3. **Email Notifications:**
-   - Use the `smtplib` library to send email notifications to users.
    - Ensure secure email sending by integrating with email service providers using SMTP authentication.

 #### Technical Implementation